 - Next is Tally lights.
 I love Tally lights, they allow us to know which camera is live and vmix supports lighting up these little lights when they are live.

 - Shortcuts are great.
 OBS supports shortcuts but vmix takes it step further integrating thousands of shortcuts, with triggers and much more…

 Okay, I have been using vMix for 5 years.
-Maybe, I am a little bias.
+Maybe I am a little biased.
 But, I still use OBS all of the time.
-I like to familiar with it because so many of my friends, colleagues and peers use the software as well.
+I like to be familiar with it because so many of my friends, colleagues and peers use the software as well.
 I actually wrote a book called the Unofficial Guide to Open Broadcaster Software and I teach an online Udemy course about OBS as well.
 So, with that being said, I hope this video was helpful to you.
 I couldn’t fit every feature in here but I would love to hear from you about which features you use the most.